As MLB 60-game season draws near, careful optimism prevails

 “There’s things that happen that we don’t discuss,” first-year manager Derek Shelton said.
 “We just have to adapt and adjust, and that’s what we’re doing every day.”

-In Atlanta, left-hander Cole Hamels (triceps tendinitis) threw a side session on Thursday and will be evaluated after an off day on Friday.
-Right-hander Kyle Wright appears set to open the season as the fifth starter after throwing three innings in an intrasquad game.
+In Atlanta, left-hander Cole Hamels (triceps tendinitis) threw a side session and will be evaluated after an off day on Friday.
+Right-hander Kyle Wright appears set to open the season as the fifth starter after pitching three innings in an intrasquad game.

 In New York, two-time Cy Young Award winner Jacob deGrom still plans to pitch on opening day for the Mets.
 He left an intrasquad game Tuesday with back tightness, but a precautionary MRI came back clean.